Relderf/SortEmPics/README.md

 · Avoding to take into account non-image files (like .config files and such, specially from professional cameras) to sort.
 · Better HUD.
+· Test it work on Linux or Mac (may not work due to folder separating format)

 I hope you can make the best use out of this!